hanzeyyy/SQL-50/README.md

 # SQL-50
-this repository contains based on SQL 50 questions from level easy to hard from leetcode
+this repository is based on SQL 50 questions from level easy to hard from leetcode